zelon88/xPress/README.md

 # Where should I start?

-There's some example commands in Example_Commands.txt, bu here's a quick rundown...
+There's some example commands in Example_Commands.txt, but here's a quick rundown...

 ## Usage